morassman/process-palette/README.md

 From here one can return to the list by pressing the button in the top left corner.

+Scroll lock can be toggled with the lock button.
+Scroll lock will also enable when one starts to scroll or clicks on the output while the process is running.
+It will automatically disable when one scrolls to the bottom.

+The output can be cleared by pressing the trash can button.

 ### Notifications
 Each time a process is executed a message will be shown in the top right hand corner.
 A successful execution with an exit status code of 0 will show a success message.
 Anything other than 0 will show a warning.
 If the process could not be executed at all then a fatal message is shown.
 What these messages display can be configured or even disabled completely as will be seen in the Advanced Configuration section.